Covid-19 Vaccines – Ethical Considerations

 - Attempts to legalize assisted suicide with ballot measures have been defeated in five states.

 - Human embryonic stem cells are only obtained by killing the human embryo.
-Embryonic stem cell research is opposed because a human life must be destroyed.
+Embryonic stem cell research is opposed because a human life must be destroyed, killing is against medical ethics.

 - Because embryonic stem cells grow uncontrollably they are considered to be dangerous to a patient.